-Faculty members who feel that their academic freedom has been infringed upon may make written request of the President that an investigation be made of their case.
+Faculty members who feel that their academic freedom has been infringed upon may make written request of the President that an investigation be made of their case, in accordance with the Faculty Grievance Procedure.
 The request should set forth in a clear and concise manner the events and circumstances upon which the charge is based.
 The President may refer the question to the appropriate faculty committee.